Cleared for takeoff with iPad.

 - More than 85,000 employees, including 11,000 pilots

-“With iPad we have a device that’s almost custom-built for our application.
-One that’s lightweight, runs on battery power for a long time, is easy to program, and give us the information we need at the moment we need it.”
+“With iPad we have a device that’s almost custom-built for our applications.
+One that’s lightweight, runs on battery power for a long time, is easy to program and gives us the information we need at the moment we need it.”

 Captain Joe Burns, Managing Director of Technology and Flight Test,